tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/5 - Memory.md

 **Read only memory**

 - Data stored in chips which are non volatile (hold their data after power loss)
-- ROM is used to store permanent data
+- ROM is used to store permanent data while the system is turned off
+- E.g boot instructions
+- Data stored in these chips are either unchangeable or require special operations to change
+- ROM is programmed as part of a manufacturing process
+- They are often used in embedded systems

+**Types of ROM**

+- ROM
+- Programmable ROM (PROM)
+- Erasable PROM (EPROM)
+- Electronically Erasable Programmable ROM (EEPROM)
+- FLASH